 Urgent medical attention?…On a bank holiday weekend?

-I rang the Optician first thing on Tuesday morning and they were relaxed enough to tell me to come along to an appointment at 2pm, which put my mind at rest before they had even started examining my eyeball.
+I rang the Optician first thing on Tuesday morning.
+They were relaxed enough to tell me to come along to an appointment at 2pm, which put my mind at rest before they had even started examining my eyeball.

 While I was waiting to be seen I started thinking about how dull it must be working in an Optician.
 Quite apart from all the dusting of spectacles and wiping away smeary finger marks from the display merchandise (which must be like painting the Forth Bridge) there didn’t seem to be a lot happening on a weekday afternoon.
 The occasional customer collecting orders and me with my ‘flashers and floaters’ appointment was the only thing going on.